 - Foreign student, immigrant, and refugee concerns

 - Previous (or current) emotional, physical, or sexual abuse

 - Various adjustment issues

 Cost & Eligibility

 There is no fee for any student currently enrolled in a credit class.
 However, you must call to cancel any appointment you are not able to make – no-shows count against your total visits, and can result in denial of services.

-- Support groups dealing with a wide range of issues -- call early in the semester to sign up for current offerings of support groups!
+- Support groups - call early in the semester to sign up for current offerings of support groups!